Security Model

 OpenCore does not care about the physical layer ( But we do support running OpenCore in Trusted execution environment So if you are sensitive about code getting changed or injected you can run secure booted environments and have both the repositories, the packages and images digitally signed )

 Next is security, as in fault tolerance.
 Nothing is 100% secure, nothing can be guaranteed to never break down, but we can limit the impact using fault tolerance.
-The entire system was built to run in docker/swarm/kubernetes, but can also be deployed as pure npm packages and can run on raspberry pi, Linux, mac and windows.
+The entire system was built to run in docker/swarm/kubernetes/OpenShift.
 Everything can run on a single pc/server or distributed.
 Every single part of the OpenCore stack support scaling out, there for you can create a system that is as fault tolerance as you want.
 You fault domains can also span multiple data center and/or cloud providers, and multiple physical location.
-For distributed deployments, we support a mesh topology where you can setup either allow traffic and events to flow only one or both ways.
-Each physical location can be configured to allow running disconnected from the network and/or internet ( as long as you have enough storage on site ) and supports prioritizing data and events, both doing normal operations and when syncing up after an network outage.
+For distributed deployments, we support a mesh topology where you can control if traffic flows only one or both ways.
+Each physical location can be configured to allow running disconnected for perioids of time.
+The entire platform can run air gaped (completly disconnected from the internet).
+The platform supports prioritizing data and events.

-OpenCore allow signing in with username and password (local provider) but we encourage users to disable local login and only allow signing in using federated providers ( like google, azure/office 365, local ADFS servers or one one of the 500+ supported providers ) and then use two-factor authentication (2FA) on any account that has access to sensitive data or users.
+OpenCore allows signing in with a username and password (local provider), but we encourage users to disable local login and only allow signing in using federated providers (such as Google, Azure/Office 365, or local ADFS servers).
+This way, you only have to manage users and their permissions in one place, and you can enable multiple layers of security, such as two-factor authentication (2FA).

 The system insensitive you, to use a strict least privileges concept.
 Therefor all requests will bring it’s token with it, to ensure all requests run in context of the user and not as a service account, or with elevated privileges.